 Vicky's favorite part of her job is meeting people from diverse backgrounds and having the opportunity to tell stories that make a difference in how people view the world.

-Vicky has earned several journalism awards including the 2015 Gracie Award for Outstanding Investigative Program, 2014 Scripps Howard Jack R. Howard award, 2014 IRE award finalist, 2014 National Press Club award, Clarion award for investigative series, and an Edward R. Murrow award for investigative reporting for her series "Sysco's Dirty Secret," National Headliner honors for her reporting on Treasure Island radiation contamination, and an APTRA Mark Twain award for her series on toxics regulation in California.
+Vicky has earned several journalism awards including the National Emmy for Outstanding Regional News Story: Investigative Reporting, Gerald Loeb award for business and financial journalism, Scripps Howard Jack R. Howard award, three National Gracie awards , and a Society of Professional Journalists award for public service in journalism, 2014 National Press Club award, 2014 IRE award finalist, two Clarion awards for investigative series, and two Edward R. Murrow awards for investigative reporting for her series "Sysco's Dirty Secret," and "911 Policy Fails to Deliver at USPS."
+She has also received National Headliner honors for her reporting on Treasure Island radiation contamination, and an APTRA Mark Twain award for her series on toxics regulation in California.

 Before joining NBC Bay Area in 2007, Vicky worked at television stations in Florida, Nevada and Arizona.
 In Phoenix at KSAZ-TV, she was nominated for two Emmy awards in the categories of Live Reporting and Spot News.
 Prior to her stay in the "dry heat" of Arizona, Vicky reported for KOLO-TV in "the Biggest Little City in the World," Reno, and in Orlando at Central Florida News 13 where she shot, wrote and edited her stories before delivering live reports.